syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/statistical.md

 **Remarks**

-* If probability or deg_freedom is non-numeric, `TINV` returns the `#VALUE!` error.
+* If the probability or deg_freedom is non-numeric, `TINV` returns the `#VALUE!` error.

-* If probability is less than or equal to 0 or if probability is greater than 1, `TINV` returns the `#NUM!` error.
+* If the probability is less than or equal to 0 or greater than 1, `TINV` returns the `#NUM!` error.

-* If deg_freedom is not an integer, it is truncated.
+* If deg_freedom is not an integer, it is truncated to the nearest integer.

-* If deg_freedom is less than 1, `TINV` returns the `#NUM!` error.
+* If deg_freedom is less than 1, the function `TINV` returns the `#NUM!` error.

 ## T.TEST

-The `T.TEST` function returns the probability associated with a Student's t-Test.
-Use `T.TEST` to determine whether two samples are likely to have come from the same two underlying populations that have the same mean.
+The `T.TEST` function returns the probability associated with a Student's t-Test, used to determine if two samples likely come from the same population with an equal mean.

 **Syntax**